 5. Take a favourite toy with you

 As we left the house to go to the dentist, I had a somewhat inspired idea.
 When Libby had her general anaesthetic, they’d told us to take a favourite toy that could be there when she woke up.
 It seemed to work really well, because she wasn’t at all distressed when she came round.
 So this time, I knew it was sensible to take the toy again.
-She held it throughout the procedure and told me at the end that she was glad the toy had been there with her.
+She held it throughout the procedure.
+At the end, Libby told me that she was glad the toy had been there with her.

 We were really lucky that the dentist and dental nurse did everything they could to put Libby at ease.
 This included putting on some music to distract her slightly from the noisy instruments.
 When I mentioned about Libby’s tooth extraction last week, my friend Mel commented that she’d listened to music when she had teeth out.
 It’s not something I’d thought of, but it does seem a sensible option to take the child’s favourite soundtrack.